neam/vagrant-docker-local-dev-vm/README.md

 ## Deprecated

-Note: This project was created to be able to use Docker pre 1.2.0 in the local development workflows.
-Since Docker 1.5.0, all the limitations of Docker that originally required Vagrant and shell-script-based workaround has been addressed, and this project has now been superseeded by [https://github.com/neam/docker-stack](https://github.com/neam/docker-stack) which includes all of this project's features but with much quicker first time set-up and maintenance.
+Note: This project was created to be able to use Docker pre-1.2.0 in local development workflows.
+Since Docker 1.5.0, all the limitations of Docker that originally required Vagrant and shell-script-based workarounds has been addressed.
+Thus, this project has now been superseeded by [https://github.com/neam/docker-stack](https://github.com/neam/docker-stack) which enables much faster development workflows, first time set-up and maintenance (it also handles deployment).

 ## Original Readme